Fermi Aperture

 Initial attempt here: https://jwbatey.com/fermi/

 Fermi Aperture is a strategy game built around the Fermi Paradox.
-It plays as an incremental (idle-style) civilization builder: you guide a society from early development to a spacefaring stage, with one clear long-term objective, launching a seed ship.
+I want it to plays as an incremental (idle-style) civilization builder: you guide a society from early development to a spacefaring stage, with one clear 1st-act objective, launching a seed ship.

 The interesting part is what tries to stop you.
 The game generates events and hazards inspired by common Fermi Paradox explanations: